jimmykallhagen/Nordix-Yggdrasil/nordix-theme/ashell/README.md

 - Nordix desktop environment Yggdrasil is built upon the hard work of several outstanding open-source projects.
 - All credit for the foundational work belongs to the original developers.
 Here are the projects that make this possible:

+### The projects that make this possible:

-**[Ashell](https://github.com/MalpenZibo/ashell)** - Wayland status bar for Hyprland and Niri, a project run by Simone Camito "MalpenZibo" and a number of Contributors
+- **[Ashell](https://github.com/MalpenZibo/ashell)** - Wayland status bar for Hyprland and Niri, a project run by Simone Camito "MalpenZibo" and a number of Contributors
 -

 ---